 We still go back to Marianne, a girl who is accustomed to starting from "self", excited, informal, fanciful, and eager.
-After experiencing the pain of lovelorn, she is a little more rational and stable, and also a little more Eleanor's shadow.
+After experiencing the pain of the lovelorn, she is a little more rational and stable, and also a little more like Eleanor's shadow.
 Civilization and time have made people more and more similar but also smoothed out her personality and characteristics.

 I think Eleanor and Marianne live in the heart of every woman at the same time.
 Do we really have to use Eleanor to suppress Marianne?
-Not really, Marianne also has her own happiness, her innocent, Passionate, lovely, and indulging in fantasy are more attractive to men.
+Not really, Marianne also has her own happiness, her innocent, Passionate, lovely, and indulgence in fantasy are more attractive to men.